Nushio/joycon-toolkit/README.md

-# joycon
+# joycon-toolkit

-A new Flutter application.
+A tool for changing properties of Joycons/Switch Pro controllers.
+Forked from @mumumusuc and added a few changes.

+- Added profile for ACNH joycon colors.
+- Switched default locale to en.
+- Cleaned up English strings.

 ## Caution

-**This app can damage your JoyCon, use at your own risk**
+**This app can damage your JoyCons, use at your own risk.**

+## Notes
+Built with Flutter v1.15.0 for reference.

 ## Android